WilliamGarrow/inContact-API/README.md

 # inContact API
-This is the final PHP class and support functions for a project interfacing with the inContact API now on the production.
+This is the final PHP class and support functions for a project interfacing with the inContact API now on the production server.
 I also included the file used in development that connected with a MySQL database to help anyone getting started implementing this API.

 ## Usage - class IncontactAPI
 Establish the information you want to return (agent, skill, team, campaign, disposition etc.) from the completed contacts.
 Define the date range with startDate and endDate or return all the data by specifying updatedSince.